Ventura Workers’ Compensation Lawyer

 Why Hire Rose, Klein & Marias LLP for Your Workers’ Comp Claim?

-- Our attorneys take a personal approach with every client, learning your needs and goals for the case before structuring our legal strategy.
+- Our attorneys take a unique approach with every client, learning your needs and goals for the case before structuring our legal strategy.

-- Our Ventura workers’ compensation lawyers have proven their abilities to obtain maximum results for past clients.
+- Our Ventura personal injury lawyers have proven their abilities to obtain maximum results for past clients.
 We have won over $5 billion in our law firm’s history.

 - Our Ventura workers’ compensation lawyers accept new clients on a contingency fee basis.
 You will not have to pay our fees if we do not win your case.